By: Author John Cunningham. Published: 2020/03/11 at 10:44 am

-A chainsaw screaming at full tilt can be hard to take, does make you wonder does it really needs to run this fast.
+A chainsaw screaming at full tilt can be hard to take; it does make you wonder if it really needs to run this fast.

 Should a chainsaw run a full-throttle?
 A chainsaw is designed to run at full throttle.
 A large tree, many times the thickness of the bar, will require full throttle.